yuanph4ever/TREC-Complex-answer-retrieval-Track/README.md

 types_clu_index_Dir: the directory which stores the index file for clusters of types.

-You can download the index file for kmeans and types from the server.
-Address is "/home/py1004/project/Index_kmeans_cluster" and "/home/py1004/project/Index_DBpedia_Entities".
+The path for lucene index args[2] - /home/ns1077/ParagraphIndexPr2/
+The path for lucene index args[4] - /home/py1004/project/Index_kmeans_cluster
+The path for lucene index args[5] - /home/py1004/project/Index_DBpedia_Entities

-3.Or you can compile the project by using maven.
+You can also compile the project by using maven.
 A pom file is generated in the project for that.
 Please locate to the project and then do

-mvn package
+# mvn package

-then a executable program called "ds_a1-0.0.1-SNAPSHOT-jar-with-dependencies.jar" can be found in "./target".
+then an executable jar called "ds_a1-0.0.1-SNAPSHOT-jar-with-dependencies.jar" can be found in "./target".
 Run the program using the same command line as showing above

-Once you run finished you will get
+# An-Example-Run
+java -jar ds_a1-0.0.1-SNAPSHOT-jar-with-dependencies.jar -classify /home/ns1077/benchmarkY1/benchmarkY1-train/train.pages.cbor-outlines.cbor /home/ns1077/ParagraphIndexPr2/ /home/ns1077/Runfile/ "/home/py1004/project/Index_kmeans_cluster" "/home/py1004/project/Index_DBpedia_Entities"

+# would give
 All works DONE.
 Generate # runfiles in #outputfolder you specified

-# b.
-Working on server

-A executable program called "ds_a1-0.0.1-SNAPSHOT-jar-with-dependencies.jar" is stored in "/home/py1004/project"

-1.Locate to the directory.

-2.Run the command line

-All files you need are set up on the server.

 # Output Description